Thursday, March 6, 2008

 The infertility industry has ruined a great many people lives, and there seems to be no stopping the biggest baby-making business on earth.
 They harbor on human insecurities for their own financial gain, not concerned about those lives they ruin the process.
 They have most definitely ruined a great many donor-conceived individuals lives by tearing apart their family and denying them records.
 They have destroyed marriages by placing such a huge emphasis on creating children and then advocating for parents to lie to their children about their conception.
 Couples who continually refuse to disclose the conception are destroying their marriage from the core.
 The rate of divorce in donor conceived families seem significantly higher, even among those who eventually disclose, however no conclusive research has been done in this.
 The divorce rates of those families who do not disclose may not ever be known.

-Even the unsuspecting donors have been brainwashed by this unstoppable force.
-The industry’s recruiting process encourages men (and women) to donate because they are “helping” people have children.
-Yet they medicinalize sperm and egg so much that they never acknowledge to these men and women that they are actually creating biological children whom they will never know.
 Comparing it to the likes of blood donation, where you can HELP create a life for someone else.
 They are not "helping" to create a life, they ARE creating a life.
 And I'm sorry, but this is no blood donation!!
 On the contrary these men and women are paid for their "donation", and human life is not something which deserves to be bought and sold or be degraded to simply a financial transaction between two consenting parties.
 The industry takes no responsibility for the "third party" created in this manner, and reduce us to common commodities.
 They make it sound like the sperm is only a function of creating life and these children created are someone else’s children.
 The donors are never told that their donations are creating children who are as biologically related to them as the children they rear, nor that their own children they raise could have upwards of a hundred half-siblings running around!

 On lies:

 We shouldn’t have to be demoralized and ridiculed by sperm banks and doctors offices each and every time we ask for answers.
-We shouldn’t have to make tens of phone calls, mail hundreds of letters, and spend endless hours “goggling” names to find who we are.
+We shouldn’t have to make tens of phone calls, mail hundreds of letters, and spend endless hours “googgling” names to find who we are.
 Even our birth certificates are false, without the fact that we are donor conceived, let alone the name of our biological father, documented.
 Our entire existence is comprised of lies.
 The government and the infertility industry have made the ability for parents to continually lie to their children an art form.
 There are no loopholes involved, and everyone but the child is protected in a shroud of confidentiality.
 Women can not only lie to the public and their child about the child’s paternity, but also thanks to online sperm banks and home inseminations they can also lie to their doctors, extended family, and even their own husbands!!
 Most DI offspring (about 80%) have no clue that they were conceived this way, and probably never will.
 Their parents will take that secret to their grave, and generations of these children’s successors will be living a lie of who they truly are.

 On existential debt*: